-“Woman’s Suffrage and the Progressive Era” is the latest exhibit in the Barn at Allison-Antrim Museum.
+“Woman’s Suffrage and the Progressive Era” was the latest exhibit in the Barn at Allison-Antrim Museum.

 The exhibit is a cooperative effort between Wilson College and Allison-Antrim Museum, Inc. Amy Ensley, Director of the Hankey Center for the History of Women's Education, has helped coordinate the loan of pamphlets.
 Also, included in the exhibit are framed and hung copies of a set of suffrage pamphlets from Wilson College’s archives at the Hankey Center.
 State and local organizations, including the Pennsylvania Woman Suffrage Association and the Pittsburg Men’s League for Woman Suffrage, published such pamphlets.
 The goals of organizations which published the suffrage pamphlets were “to make suffrage seem logical, beneficial, and non-threatening.”